MathewsV-Manoj/useless_project/SETUP.md

 ## THE BEEP

-Fires on identification from all three at once:
+Fires on identification from all two at once:
-- ESP32 buzzer  (`/state?p=beep`, plus a descending motif on the verdict)
 - laptop speaker (`beepLocal`, a two-tone square-wave alert)
 - in-page shutter noise